Tide-for-PTM-search/Tide-for-PTM-search/README.md

 # Tide-for-PTM-search

-Accelerating a Cross-correlation Algorithm in Tide using a single GPU
+Accelerating a Cross-correlation Score Function to Search Modifications using a single GPU

 Our method requires GNU C++ compiler (gcc version 4.8.5), and NVIDIA’s CUDA (Compute Unified Device Architecture) version 8.0.